 To cut an avocado I run the knife around the pit of the avocado and then spin it.
 If it is ripe (see above on how to tell if avocados are ripe) it should spin easily and release to look like the above picture.

 Next is the tricky part.
 Do not hold it in your hand and attend to poke the point of the knife into the pit.
-No no no. I've read many tales of people ending up in the er when the knife slips.
+No no no. I've read many tales of people ending up in the er when the knife slips in their kitchen.
 Instead, put it down on the cutting board and swing the knife down so the flat side goes into the pit.
 If your knife is sharp this should happen easily.
 Then spin the avocado to release the pit.
 Or you can point the tip of the tip down to piece the avocado (just not while holding it, please).

 Like what you see?
 Follow me on Facebook!
 Love this recipe?
 Leave a comment & 5-star rating right here!
 Make sure you don’t miss new recipes by getting email updates!